 Next time someone says we put too much emphasis on sports in this country, inform them that in ancient Greece, wars were forbidden during the Olympic games — thereby changing the course of history.
 In large part, we can thank the early Olympic organizers for that.
 As some of the world’s first sports managers, they did more than pull the games together.
 Their efforts affected the whole of society — socially, economically, even politically.
 Today’s sports managers do the same.
-If this illustrious career is for you, there’s no better place to study than the University of New Haven — a pioneer in sports management degrees.
+If this illustrious career is for you, there’s no better place to study than the University of New Haven — a pioneer in sport management degrees for 30 years.

 - David Beckerman, founder and former CEO of Starter Corporation

-- Aaron Haviland, Director of Operations, Miami Dolphins Stadium
+- Aaron Haviland, former Director of Operations, Miami Dolphins Stadium

 - Chris Brown, Manager of Fan Experience and Service, New York Mets